-Effects of Increasing Frequency on Transformers and Inductors
+Effects of Frequency Increase on Transformers and Inductors

 The operating frequency of many electronic circuits has been increasing since the late 1960s.
 The increase in frequency has decreased the size and weight of many consumer electronics available today.
 The frequency increase continues today, and as a result, doubts arise if there are any effects of increasing the frequency on the transformers.